 This post also appeared on the Cazoo Tech Blog, read more here.

-DBT is a core tool here in the Cazoo data team for taking raw data from our S3 datalake and transforming it into a form that is much more easily consumed by our reporting & analytics tools (Looker and AWS Athena to name just two).
+Here in the Cazoo data team, dbt is a core tool for taking raw data from our S3 datalake and transforming it into a form that is much more easily consumed by our reporting & analytics tools (Looker and AWS Athena to name just two).
 We run multiple jobs throughout the day to serve data that is somewhat near real time (updated hourly) to keep our internal customers informed on how the business is performing.

 Below we'll get into how we solved this, but if you want to jump right into the source code, here it is.